teiGustavo/loja-sococo/wordpress/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 9. Sample settings page (Search Analytics tab)

 == Changelog ==

+= 1.31.0, July 16, 2025 =
+* ADDED: Info about **Elementor widget**
+* ADDED: Documentation links to **Search in SKU** and **GUID**
+* ADDED: Add filter to conditionally disable analytics recording (e.g. by IP, phrase, lang)
+* ADDED: Add the ARIA label to the search icon for accessibility improvement
+* ADDED: Option to skip plugin loading on search page by adding the `nofibosearch=1` parameter to the URL
+* ADDED: Troubleshooting — tests for the minimum required versions of themes and plugins with available integrations
+* ADDED: New filter to optionally show “**Products**” headline when only product suggestions are returned
+* ADDED: Filter to always show “**See all products**” button in autocomplete
+* ADDED: Filter to disable inline styles from the `Personalization` class
+* ADDED: CSS adjustments in **Uncode theme** — centered the search bar in the menu
+* FIXED: Managing initial search bar interactivity before the main script has loaded
+* FIXED: Incorrect language code in speech recognition
+* FIXED: Removed the `.woocommerce` class from the FiboSearch bar widget
+* FIXED: Prevent JS error when `getFormWrapper` returns undefined or empty `jQuery` object
+* FIXED: Deprecated: `Automatic conversion of false to array` (PHP >= 8.1)
+* FIXED: Styling issues in the **Enfold theme**
+* FIXED: There was an error in the SQL syntax that occurred during the plugin uninstallation process
+* FIXED: Escape double quotes in `optionsRaw` to prevent `JSON.parse` errors
+* TWEAK: Moved the JS 'fibosearch/show-details-panel' event to just before the preloader is hidden
+* TWEAK: Code styling adjustments
+* TWEAK: Hiding unwanted banner on settings page
+* TWEAK: Optimized database queries
+* REFACTOR: Removed **Listeo** theme integration
+* UPDATED: Updating the `.pot` file
+* UPDATED: Freemius SDK

 = 1.30.0, January 27, 2025 =
 * ADDED: “**Bricks theme**” integration – support for “Products” element on the search results page